 More NYC info

-Please also check out my two other articles about New York City:
+Please also check out my two other articles definitely interesting for any New York City first-timer:

 - New York City is fabulous – just don’t go with New Years Eve (plus tips if you do)

 - Where to stay in New York City: my favorite NYC hotel collection